port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/webhook/examples/datadog.md

 ## Ingest service dependency from your APM

-In this example, you will create a blueprint for `service` entity that ingests all services and their related dependencies in your Datadog APM using REST API.
-You will then add some shell script to create new entities in Port every time a GitLab CI is triggered by a schedule.
+In this example, you will create a `service` blueprint that ingests all services and their related dependencies in your Datadog APM using REST API.
+You will then add some shell script to create new entities in Port every time GitLab CI is triggered by a schedule.

 - [GitLab CI Pipeline Example](https://github.com/port-labs/datadog-service-dependency-example)